ECON 150 Applied Principles of Economics

 ECON 231 Money and Magic: Anthropological Exploration of Contemporary Capitalism

 This course examines the more magical and relational aspects of contemporary economy, markets, and capitalism.
 First, students examine ideas often taken for granted about nature, humans, and nonhumans that shape cultural understandings of “economy” in American capitalism.
 Then they explore economic practices, ideal subjects, and the production of economic “others” in contemporary capitalism(s) around the world, past and present.
 Through readings and use of various media (film, TikTok, Twitter, etc.) students explore how economy is cultural, relational, and ultimately a bit “magical.”

 ECON 246 Understanding Poverty: Introduction to Development Economics

 This course provides an introduction to development economics and the issues that it attempts to address.
 The United Nations reports that one in every nine people globally suffered from hunger in 2019.
 The number of people living in extreme poverty stood at 736 million in 2015, down from nearly 2 billion in 1990.
 Why are some countries richer than others?
 What are the policies that help people transition out of poverty and increase their standard of living?
-Prerequisite(s): ECON 101.
+Prerequisite(s): ECON 101 or ECON 150.